segmetrics/url-shortener/README.md

 [SegMetrics](https://segmetrics.io/) Custom URL Shortener
 ==========================================================
-_[SegMetrics](https://segmetrics.io) provides a single dashboard to understand the return you get on you marketing dollars.
+_[SegMetrics](https://segmetrics.io) provides a single dashboard to understand the return you get on your marketing dollars.
 Get 100% clarity on where your leads come from, how they act, and how much your marketing is really worth. **[Get started today!](https://segmetrics.io)**_

 ---

-The SetMetrics customer URL Shortener is an easy way to set up your own short URLs without relying on third parties like Bit.ly and Goo.gl that strip valuable UTM and Ad tracking information from your links.
+The SetMetrics customer URL Shortener is an easy way to set up your own short URLs without relying on third parties like Bit.ly and Goo.gl that strip valuable UTM and source information from your links.

 The URL Shortener has no external requirements and can run either from a top-level domain (like [mtr.cx](http://mtr.cx)), subdomain ([seg.mtr.cx](https://seg.mtr.cx)) or subfolder ([mtr.cx/to/](https://mtr.cx/to/))